 Many data gaps exist in adolescent health, in part because the health of young people has only recently been prioritised at the global level.
 Beyond the need to design data collection tools that specifically target the priorities in adolescent health, three design issues also lead to critical data gaps:

-Continuing to invest in the measurement of maternal mortality is essential, but as survival rates improve this will necessitate increasingly large samples of women and greater financial investment.
-Near-miss methodologies are important to support the measurement of maternal health, but better routine reporting and maternal death reviews are also vitally important.
+Continuing to invest in the measurement of maternal mortality is essential, but as survival rates improve this will necessitate greater financial investment.
 Currently, only a very small minority of the coverage indicators prioritised for global tracking target maternal health interventions, in part because they tend to be clinical and delivered in health facilities.
-Thus improved facility-based reporting mechanisms are needed rather than exclusively relying on women’s reports during surveys.
-Finally, the prioritisation of quality of care, including respect of women, urgently requires improvement in valid measurement methods that can be applied at scale.
-Many of these issues have been described in some detail by the ‘Ending Preventable Maternal Mortality’ (EPMM) initiative.
+Thus improved facility-based monitoring mechanisms are needed to compliment women’s reports during surveys.
+Accountability mechanisms to track quality of care, including respect of women, require ongoing improvement to ensure valid measurement at scale.
+In addition, increased coverage of near-miss technologies alongside maternal perinatal audits is an ongoing priority in high burden settings.

 Many of the successes in improved child survival have been accompanied by better data tracking of childhood interventions, even in high burden settings, for example vaccination coverage and malaria prevention and treatment.
 As for the other stages of the life cycle, better country-owned systems for reporting must be developed, sustained, and include disaggregation by equity indicators.
-New data methods that can be scaled-up to estimate the child who thrives will be essential in the SDG era.
+New data methods and generation of data on early childhood development that can be scaled-up to estimate the child who thrives will be essential in the SDG era.

-In the next step we will look in more detail at the SDGs, and see that measurement and improved data is central to their targets.
-Initiatives such as the ‘Global Financing Facility’ to support the global targets set out for women, newborns, children and adolescents are designed to help drive the changes needed in country-level data.
-Through mobilisation of international and domestic resources to scale up health care delivery and to support scale up of measurement systems, it is envisaged that the Global Financing Facility can support transformative change in the health of populations around the world.
+In the next step we will look in more detail initiatives such as the ‘Global Financing Facility’ to support the global targets set out for women, newborns, children and adolescents are designed to help drive the changes needed in data.